 Al Salam Bank Delivers Record Profitability Accelerating Regional Growth And Innovation

-(MENAFN- EIN Presswire) EINPresswire / -- Al Salam Bank (Trading Code: SALAM on Bahrain Bourse; SALAM_BAH on Dubai Financial Market) announced record profitability for the nine months ended 30 September 2025, marking another milestone in its transformation into one of the region's leading and fast-growing financial groups.
+(MENAFN- Mid-East Info) Al Salam Bank (Trading Code: SALAM on Bahrain Bourse; SALAM_BAH on Dubai Financial Market) announced record profitability for the nine months ended 30 September 2025, marking another milestone in its transformation into one of the region's leading and fast-growing financial groups.
 Net profit attributable to shareholders increased 37.5% year-on-year to USD 154.3 million, driven by strong performance in core banking operations and disciplined balance sheet management.
 Correspondingly, return on average equity (ROAE) increased to 16.4% in September 2025, up from 15.2% a year earlier, while earnings per share rose by 24.4%, reaching USD 45.9 cents compared to USD 36.9 cents in September 2024.

 Legal Disclaimer: